microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ### Plugins

-As of today, Custom plugins in Security Copilot work by executing ***1. a KQL query, 2. a GPT query, or 3. making an API call*** (either GET or POST), and the data returned depends on the type of call and the associated API permissions.
+As of today, custom plugins in Security Copilot work by executing ***1. a KQL query, 2. a GPT query, or 3. making an API call*** (either GET or POST), and the data returned depends on the type of call and the associated API permissions.

 * [Overview](https://learn.microsoft.com/en-us/security-copilot/plugin-overview?view=o365-worldwide)
 * [Other plugins](https://learn.microsoft.com/en-us/copilot/security/plugin-other) -- ***Non-Microsoft plugins***